-This latest episode of my quest helped me remember why I’m so stricken with creating imagery in the first place.
+This latest episode of my quest helped me remember why I’m so smitten with creating imagery in the first place.
 It’s the sense of wonder and excitement that makes itself present when you bear witness to the sublime – and often subtle – allure of a state in time; only to conquer its reflection.

 All images were shot hand-held, because I couldn’t be bothered to set up the tripod.
 Gear is a drag, literally.